sia-steve/Slate/source/index.html.md

 ## /miner/start [GET]

-starts a single threaded CPU miner.
+Starts a single threaded CPU miner.
 Does nothing if the CPU miner is already running.

 ### Response